rachealchizoba9-del/Life-Expectancy-Dashboard-Report/README.md

 ### This section highlight:
 •	The top 10 countries ranked by GDP

-• The economic output of each country in
+• The economic output of each country

 •Global economic leaders and disparities among the top economies